jecki/logicConverter/Demonstrator.md

-This "proof-of-concepts" demonstrates the automatic translation of formulae in the notation of the Russell's and Whitehead's Principia Mathematica (PM)
+This "proof-of-concept" demonstrates the automatic translation of formulae in the notation of the Russell's and Whitehead's Principia Mathematica (PM)
 into: